Virtual reality surgical simulator devices designed and built by Roger E. Kaufman.

 The device below is a prototype virtual reality interface device I made for training medical personnel in performing needle sticks.

-Further details of the Kaufman Haptic Catheter Simulator System for training interventional radiologists and surgeons in feeding catheters from an incision near the groin either to the brain to treat aneurysms or else to insert filters in the vena cava:
+Here are further details of the Kaufman Haptic Catheter Simulator System I designed and built for training interventional radiologists and surgeons in feeding catheters from an incision near the groin either to the brain to treat aneurysms or else to insert filters in the vena cava:

 The doctor can push, pull, and twist on the end of the flexible catheter while watching the computer simulation of what they would see on their actual fluoroscopic display.
 The forces and torques applied by the doctor are transmitted to the computer which displays what would be seen under those conditions in an actual patient.
 The computer in turn directs the servo system to translate or rotate the catheter as it would behave in an actual patient and to provide the haptic forces and torques that would be felt if the catheter were touching or moving through actual blood vessels or being manipulated to navigate past branches in arteries.

-(I designed and built the electromechanical components seen here but the computer simulation work was done by Robert Lindeman and others within LACAM.)
+(I designed and built the haptic and electromechanical components seen here along with the device control electronics and computer interfaces but the computer simulation work was done by Robert Lindeman and others within LACAM.)

 The above photo shows the actual procedure for inserting and guiding a catheter.